Lindy West

-Lindy West (born March 9, 1982) is an American writer, comedian and activist.
-She is the author of the essay collection Shrill: Notes from a Loud Woman and a contributing opinion writer for The New York Times.
-The topics she writes about include feminism, popular culture, and the fat acceptance movement.
+Lindy West (born March 9, 1982) is an American writer, comedian, and activist.
+She is the author of the essay collections Shrill: Notes from a Loud Woman and The Witches Are Coming and a contributing opinion writer for The New York Times.
+Topics she writes about include feminism, popular culture, and the fat acceptance movement.

 Career

 In 2009, West began working as the film editor for Seattle's alternative weekly newspaper, The Stranger.
 In 2011, she moved to Los Angeles, but continued to write for The Stranger until September 2012.

 She was a staff writer for Jezebel where she wrote on racism, sexism, and fat shaming.
 West's work has been published in The Daily Telegraph, GQ, the New York Daily News, Vulture.com, Deadspin, Cracked.com, MSNBC and The Guardian.
 Describing West's often-comedic approach to serious issues, Dayna Tortorici wrote in The New York Times that West: has changed more minds this way than you could count.
 One of the most distinctive voices advancing feminist politics through humor, West is behind a handful of popular pieces — "How to Make a Rape Joke" on Jezebel, "Hello, I Am Fat" on The Stranger’s blog, "Ask Not for Whom the Bell Trolls; It Trolls for Thee" on "This American Life" — that have helped shift mainstream attitudes about body image, comedy and online harassment over the past several years.
-Culture molds who we are, West argues, but it’s ours to remold in turn.In 2013 West won the Women's Media Center Social Media Award, which was presented by Jane Fonda in New York City.
+Culture molds who we are, West argues, but it’s ours to remold in turn.In 2013, West won the Women's Media Center Social Media Award, which was presented by Jane Fonda in New York City.
 Accepting the award, West said, "I hear a lot these days about the lazy, aimless 'millennials' – about how all we want to do is sit around twerking our iPods and Tweedling our Kardashians – and I also hear people asking, 'Where is the next generation of the social justice movement?
 Where are all the young feminists and womanists and activists?'
 Dude, they're on the internet."

+Also in 2013, Kurt Metzger feuded with West and Jude Doyle via Facebook and Twitter during a defense of rape humor.

 On September 19, 2015, West co-founded Shout Your Abortion, a social media campaign on Twitter where people share their abortion experiences online without "sadness, shame or regret" for the purpose of "destigmatization, normalization, and putting an end to shame".
 The social media campaign was initiated in response to efforts by the United States House of Representatives to defund Planned Parenthood following the Planned Parenthood 2015 undercover videos controversy.

 In 2016, West won The Stranger's Genius Award in Literature for her book Shrill: Notes from a Loud Woman.